brianleroux/css-slap-chop/README.md

 # CSS Slap Chop!

-Findin' unused css selectors in your html, slappin' them around, and choppin' em out.
+Findin' unused css selectors in your HTML, slappin' them around, and choppin' 'em out.

-## Prequeisits
+## Prerequisites

 1. Love.
-You must love the Pandas.
+You must love the pandas.
 2. NodeJS.
 You must install NodeJS.

 ### Install